haniibrahim/octave-samplestat/README.md

           => of =  6    8   12   14   15
           => o =  35

-          In the committed vector DATA which contains less than 30 values is checked for outliers with a confidence level of 95%.
+          In the committed vector DATA is checked for outliers with a confidence level of 95%.
 The value 35 is a significant outlier.

      Based on R.B.
 Dean, W.J.
 Dixon, "Simplified statistics for small numbers of observations", Anal.Chem.
 23 (1951) 636-638.

      See also: dixon(), grubbs(), pearsonhartley(), nalimov(),
      shapirowilk().